Christianity and transgender people: Baptists

 The Southern Baptist Convention has also frequently voiced opposition to the idea of gender transition, and to gender-related alteration of one's body, including surgery and use of hormone therapy.
 In 2014 the Southern Baptist Convention approved a resolution at its annual meeting stating that "God's design was the creation of two distinct and complementary sexes, male and female [and that] gender identity is determined by biological sex, not by one's self-perception."
 Furthermore, the resolution opposes hormone therapy, transition-related procedures, and anything else that would "alter one's bodily identity".
 The resolution further opposes government efforts to "validate transgender identity as morally praiseworthy".
 Instead, the resolution asks transgender people to "trust in Christ and to experience renewal in the Gospel".

 In 2014 the Calvary Baptist Church in Washington D.C. ordained the first known and openly transgender minister within a Baptist church.
 Calvary Baptist is affiliated with the American Baptist Churches USA, Cooperative Baptist Fellowship, and Alliance of Baptists.

 In 2017 the Council on Biblical Manhood and Womanhood, an evangelical Christian organization that promotes a complementarian view of gender roles and rejects LGBTQ identities, released a manifesto on gender and sexuality known as the Nashville Statement.
 The statement includes fourteen points of belief and was signed by 150 evangelical leaders.
 The statement was controversial, with some evangelicals and other Christian organizations, as well as LGBTQ rights groups, voicing opposition.

 Calvinist/Reformed

 Congregationalism

 The United Church of Christ General Synod called for full inclusion of transgender persons in 2003.
+The Council of Conference Ministers, the Officers of the United Church of Christ, and the UCC Open and Affirming Coalition wrote a pastoral letter addressing the attacks on people of transgender or nonbinary experience across the United States in 2022.
+On November 12, 2025, nine heads of diverse religious traditions, including the United Church of Christ, issued a landmark statement proclaiming that transgender, intersex, and nonbinary people are worthy of love, support, and protection.